Mutual Fund Taxation – How Mutual Funds Are Taxed?

 Securities Transaction Tax (STT)

-Apart from the tax on dividends and capital gains, there is another tax called the Securities Transaction Tax (STT).
-An STT of 0.1% is levied by the government (Ministry of Finance) when you decide to buy or sell mutual fund units of an equity fund or a hybrid equity-oriented fund.
-There is no STT on the sale of debt fund units.
+In addition to taxes on dividends and capital gains, there is also a tax called Securities Transaction Tax (STT).
+The government (Ministry of Finance) levies an STT of 0.1% on the purchase and sale of mutual fund units in equity funds or hybrid equity-oriented funds (those investing at least 65% in equities).
+However, STT is not applicable on the sale of debt fund units.

 Related Articles